-And if you're religious or just love spectacle and celebration, try to be in Spain in early April for Semana Santa, or Holy Week (more on this below).
+And if you're religious or love spectacle and celebration, try to be in Spain in early April for Semana Santa or Holy Week (more on this below).

 Events in April

-Semana Santa.
-In early April the nation celebrates their Holy Week.
+Semana Santa, nationwide.
+In early April, the nation celebrates its Holy Week.
 Rather than a rabbit hiding eggs, however, Spain remembers the Passion of Christ through a series of processions in cities and towns throughout the country.
 If you're looking for the grandest festivities, head to the northern Castilla-Leon region and the city of Salamanca, or Andalusia and cities like Seville and Málaga.
-Before booking travel plans check exact dates of Semana Santa, because it changes each year along with the liturgical calendar.
+Before booking travel plans, check the exact dates of Semana Santa because it changes each year along with the liturgical calendar.

-Feria de Abril.
+Feria de Abril, Andalusia.
 The biggest party in Andalusia kicks off in Seville two weeks after Semana Santa.
 Held at the giant fairground of Los Remedios, located in the southwest of the city, it features parades and plenty of dancing, as this is the birthplace of Flamenco music.
-Moreover, partaking in this festival is a great opportunity to dance to Sevillanas, songs of a certain genre of folk music.
-The festivities last a week, there are daily bullfights plus eating, drinking, and carousing that lasts until the wee hours of the morning.
+Moreover, partaking in this festival is an excellent opportunity to dance to Sevillanas, songs of a specific genre of folk music.
+The festivities last a week; there are daily bullfights plus eating, drinking, and carousing that lasts until the wee hours of the morning.

 Ultimate Andalusian Road Trip - 8 Days.
-This 8-day self-drive itinerary takes you from Malaga to Cadiz through a section of Spain's southern coast that's particularly beautiful in April.
+This eight-day self-drive itinerary takes you from Málaga to Cadiz through a section of Spain's southern coast that's particularly beautiful in April.